austin7384/BART_Fare_Gates/README.md

 ## 📁 Repository Structure

+├── data/
+│ ├── raw/ # Original, immutable data
+│ │ ├── ridership_data/ # Not on repository due to size
+│ │ ├── bartStationLines.xlsx # Station Characteristics
+│ │ └── bartCompletionDates.xlsx # Treatment
+│ └── processed/ # Cleaned, analysis-ready data
+│ └── bart_ridership_2023_2025_with_treatment.dta # Not on repository due to size
+├── notebooks/
+│ ├── 01_bart_data_cleaning.do # Scripts for processing raw data
+│ ├── 02_bart_descriptive_stats.do # EDA and summary statistics
+│ └── 03_Regression_Analysis.ipynb # Analysis still in progress
+├── results/ # both tables and figures
+└── README.md # This file

 ## 🗃️ Data Sources

 *   **Ridership Data:** Public CSV Data from BART's Website.
 Covers the period 1/1/2023 to 8/2/2025.
 (Not in this repository due to size)